Zo3rb/HTML-Head-Meta-Data/README.md

 ```

-Short description of the document (ususally limit to 150 characters)
+The description of the document (ususally limit to 150 characters).
+The description meta tag provides a short description of the page.
+In some situations this description is used as a part of the snippet shown in the search results.
 ```
 <meta name="description" content="A description of the page">
 ```